postgres-plr/plr/userguide.md

 ```

-NULL arguments should be passed as individual NAvalues invalue_list.
+NULL arguments should be passed as individual `NA` values invalue_list.
 Except for the way in which the query and its arguments are specified,`pg.spi.execp` works just
 like `pg.spi.exec`.